ORGANIC SEALS & LABELS

 Pennsylvania Department of Agriculture: The Pennsylvania Department of Agriculture is committed to a sustainable and safe supply of food and agricultural products in the commonwealth - from the farm to the table - and to being good stewards of the land and Pennsylvania's natural resources.
 The department promotes the viability of farms, protects consumers, and safeguards the health of people, plants, animals and the environment.

-Maine Department of Agriculture, Conservation and Forestry: Maine's Department of Agriculture, Conservation and Forestry (DACF) balances for and develops the state's various land-based, natural resources including Maine agriculture, forests, outdoor recreation and public-access.
-The agencies duties include protecting the food we eat, stopping forest fires, mapping the ocean floor, keeping parks and public lands pristine and accessible, planning wise land utilization, and helping beginning farmers.
+Maine Department of Agriculture, Conservation and Forestry: Maine's Department of Agriculture, Conservation and Forestry (DACF) develops the state's various land-based, natural resources including Maine agriculture, forests, outdoor recreation and public-access.
+The agencies duties include protecting the food we eat, stopping forest fires, mapping the ocean floor, keeping parks/public lands pristine and accessible, planning wise land utilization, and helping beginning farmers.